rajman62/NLP-Pipeline/Readme.md

 PRON PROPN                     | VERB NOUN                      | ADV PRON AUX VERB              | PROPN                          | PUNCT
 My                             | name                           | is                             | Bob                            | .

-74 full charts.
+982 full charts.

-Total execution time: 388.259517ms
+Total execution time: 653.041521ms

 >>>
 ```
-The S rule is built in as the Start rule.
+The `S` rule is built in as the Start rule.
 As we can see, the grammar is very ambiguous.
-We will let the semantic module
+The grammar can be changed
-solve the ambiguities for us.
+to a less ambiguous grammar, and the semantic layer can solve the remaining ambiguities.